** Minimum salary is listed. Actual salary will be determined based on qualifications and experience.**

 - Earned graduate degree is preferred.

-- Course-work or degree in public policy or administration, program evaluation, quantitative/qualitative research, educational measurement/research, financial analysis, accounting, audit, academic affairs, legal research or a related field is preferred.
+- Course-work or degree in public policy or administration, program evaluation, quantitative/qualitative research, educational measurement/research, financial affairs, accounting, academic affairs, legal research or a related field is preferred.

 - Two years of progressively responsible full-time work experience in a relevant policy area is preferred.